EdenWise/hjcrc/readme.md

 * SVGs: Convert fonts to paths (Object to Path) (`rsvg-convert` renders them poorly).

 #### During conversion

-(*Side note: I converted my original document (written in MS word) to markdown with this command* (`--wrap=none` because text editors have the ability to do word wrapping [pandoc by default will insert newlines at 72 characters]): `pandoc.exe --from docx --to markdown --wrap=none .\hjcrc.docx --output .\hjcrc.md`)

 Pandoc needs help to convert SVGs to PNG(!?) and uses [librsvg](https://wiki.gnome.org/action/show/Projects/LibRsvg).
 I found one for Windows online (believe this [download](https://opensourcepack.blogspot.com/2012/06/rsvg-convert-svg-image-conversion-tool.html) is it); tell me if needed, I have a copy.
 Here is the line that `pandoc.exe` probably uses to convert them: